Skip to main content

 Materials discovery requires new tools that enable design principles.
 Notable examples are the recent advances in topological materials due to insights from the interplay of topology and symmetry.
 Here we propose to develop pseudospin control as a materials design tool for the discovery new magnetic states and superconductivity.
 The concept of pseudospin describes the two-fold Kramers degeneracy of Bloch electrons that arises at each momentum point k when the product of time-reversal T and inversion I symmetries is present.
 Normally, this pseudospin behaves as spin-1/2 under rotations, which drives much of our understanding of quantum materials, including Cooper pairing in superconductors, Stoner ferromagnetism, and the control of spin by Zeeman fields.
 Our recent work shows, however, for crystals with non-symmorphic space symmetry, the pseudospin can behave very differently than the usually spin-1/2, which can drive novel magnetic states, including altermagnets and odd-parity multipole magnets, and qualitatively alters the superconducting response to magnetic fields.

-This project will utilize pseudospin control as a new paradigm for materials discovery, following the collaborative and iterative closed-loop approach outlined in the MGI strategic plan, by combining analytic and predictive computational theory with experimental molecular beam epitaxy (MBE) growth and characterization with in situ scanning tunneling microscopy/spectroscopy (STM/S) and angle-resolved photoemission spectroscopy (ARPES), as well as ex-situ magneto-
+This project will utilize pseudospin control as a new paradigm for materials discovery, following the collaborative and iterative closed-loop approach outlined in the MGI strategic plan, by combining analytic and predictive computational theory with experimental molecular beam epitaxy (MBE) growth and characterization with in situ scanning tunneling microscopy/spectroscopy (STM/S) and angle-resolved photoemission spectroscopy (ARPES), as well as ex-situ magneto-optical and electrical transport measurements.

 Science paradigms have changed rapidly over the past several centuries.
 From empirical to theoretical (first principles) and computational (e.g., density functional theory (DFT)), we have witnessed the emerging data-driven science in which artificial intelligence (AI) and machine learning (ML) are becoming indispensable tools in physical sciences.
 Various experiments, such as molecular dynamics and chemical reactions, can be made “autonomous” by developing data-driven surrogate models that are more time- and cost-effective than their physical implementations.
 However, rapid advances in AI/ML have offered niche opportunities for next-generation data-driven models with even better performance.
 Due to the culture barrier, there is still a significant gap between domain knowledge dictated by first principles and surrogate models developed by ML experts.
 To fill this gap, we propose to expand convergence research at the intersection of AI/ML and energy sciences by developing a class of novel physics-informed surrogate models, including contrastive learning, self-supervised learning, and graph learning.